TOTAL SOCCER SHOW SCOUTING NETWORK FAQ

 —Is this a lot of work?

-No. We're not asking you to watch all of every game your player plays in.
-Just watch the highlights where you can, and see if your player was involved.
-Also keep an eye on the news so that you can update us on how your player is progressing.
-This can be done with Google searches and Twitter searches.
-You could also set a Google Alert for your player's name.
+No. We're not asking you to watch every second of every game your player plays in.
+Just watch the highlights and see if your player was involved.
+Also keep an eye on the news by using Twitter searches and Google searches.
+Twitter searches are best because they are so immediate.
+If you need help with Twitter searches, just ask.